 Today, his collection of over 6,000 fossils is a big part of the National Museum of Scotland’s collection in Edinburgh, and he is considered to be one of the finest Scottish palaeontologists.
 The thatched cottage where he was born in Cromarty can today be visited, as can the property next door where he also lived.

 Here you can learn about his life and work, as well as see the cottage, which has been restored to how it would have looked when he was there.
-The Hugh Miller Birthplace Cottage and Museum is operated by the National Trust for Scotland, and there is a small admission fee for non-members.
+The Hugh Miller Birthplace Cottage and Museum is operated by the National Trust for Scotland.
+It’s open seasonally, roughly from April to October, and admission is £7 for adults, with free entry for National Trust for Scotland members.

 Fans of Hugh Miller will also want to take a short walk up behind the museum to the old Cromarty graveyard, where as well as a lovely ruined old church there is a large statue to Hugh Miller.